Tech-for-Sustainable-Development/.github/profile/README.md

 ## ABOUT

-**Not an NGO.
-Not a rigid institute.**
+**Not an million dollar Corporation.
+Not a rigid Institution.**

-A young open community.
+But a young open community.

-Taking shape around people, projects and practical implementations.
+Slowly taking shape around people, projects and practical implementations.

 **Its people:** Students, recent graduates, young professionals, new researchers, developers, designers, and anyone with something useful to contribute.

 **Its projects:** Research, prototypes, experiments, tools, policy coverage and practical work around technology, sustainable development, environmental issues, governance, and local development.

 You can join with a research question, a technical idea, a local problem (or a solution to it, even a prototype), a half-finished project, or simply an interest in working on something concrete.